downingbots/ALSET/README.md

  within the webcam.
 At this time, press reward to train NN3.
  - For NN3, drive to the cube.
 When within reach of the cube, press reward to train NN4.
+ - For NN4, reach out to the cube via the joystick.
+When ready to grab, press reward to train NN5.
- - For NN4, pick up the cube via the joystick.
-When the cube is successfully off the ground, press reward for NN5.
+ - For NN5, grab the cube and lift it up.
+When the cube is successfully off the ground, press reward for NN6.
- - For NN5, the robot scans for the box in automatic mode like for NN2.
+ - For NN6, the robot scans for the box in automatic mode like for NN2.
 Press penalty at the top/bottom of arm scans until you can clearly see the box in webcam, at which time press reward.
- - For NN6, drive towards the box until within dropping distance.
+ - For NN7, drive towards the box until within dropping distance.
  Then press reward to move to NN7.
- - For NN7, drop the cube in the box and press reward.
+ - For NN8, drop the cube in the box and press reward.
- - for NN8, drive backwards a bit (e.g. 4 moves) and park the arm. and press reward.
-At this time, put the cube at another place on the table and optionally reposition the robot.
-Ready for another training run.
+ - End training run

  When done enough runs, run NN training for the TT_NN and TT_FUNC apps.
  TT_DQN will automatically train from the TT_FUNC data.
 Gather more data